 The scooters have a winged deck that makes them quite appealing.
-However, it’s steeply angled in the rear and front, making it awkward for commuters that like resting their feet in these positions.
+However, it’s steeply angled in the rear and front, making it awkward for commuters who like resting their feet in these positions.

 Regardless, the scooter’s deck is wide enough (51 by 17cm), allowing you to position your feet comfortably.

 The KQi3 scooters are highly portable.
-So much so that you could lift them up a flight of stairs if you wanted to.
+I easily managed to lift them up a flight of stairs.